DIY Screwdriver Holder

 Get your screwdrivers organized with this DIY screwdriver holder.

-This 3 tier screwdriver storage rack is easy to make with scrap wood, a few simple cuts, and a few common woodworking tools.
+This three tier screwdriver storage rack is easy to make with scrap wood, a few simple cuts, and a few common woodworking tools.

-The free plan includes all of the measurements and detailed step-by-step instructions.
-Get the free plan now and build one today.
+The plan includes all of the measurements and detailed step-by-step instructions.
+Get the plan now and build one today.

 Table of Contents